Department of Language Studies

 Maanjiwe nendamowinan (MN 4154)

-I am an Associate Professor of Linguistics at the Department of Language Studies, University of Toronto Mississauga (UTM) and at the Department of Linguistics, University of Toronto St. George (UTSG).
-I am currently Graduate Coordinator at the Department of Linguistics.
-My areas of expertise are syntax, morphology and the syntax-phonology interface.
-I earned my PhD in Linguistics from the Department of Linguistics at the University of Toronto in 2004 and was an Assistant Professor of Linguistics at 2004 to 2010 before I joined the University of Toronto.
+I am a Professor of Linguistics at the Department of Language Studies, University of Toronto Mississauga (UTM) and at the Department of Linguistics, University of Toronto St. George (UTSG).
+I earned my PhD in Linguistics from the Department of Linguistics at the University of Toronto in 2004 and worked at Syracuse University for six years before I joined the University of Toronto Mississauga in 2010.